Widhwidh: Demographics

+Population since 2020

+As of 2025, no official post-2019 settlement-level population figure for Widhwidh has been published by Somali federal or regional authorities or by UN statistical releases; the latest available cited figure remains the 2019 Care Smart survey (4,162).
+However, humanitarian reporting identified Widhwidh as a locality receiving IDPs during the 2023 Las Anod crisis, which may have temporarily increased the resident population without producing an official revised total.

 History

+Early period

 In 1921, Widhwidh was one of many foreign cities.

+Somaliland and SSC

 In May 2010, fighting broke out between the Darod-dominated armed group HBM-SSC and the Somaliland forces.
 On June 13, Somaliland's Foreign Minister described HBM-SSC as a "terrorist group" and said it was responsible for the violence in Buuhoodle and Widhwidh.
 On June 26, fighting broke out between Somaliland forces and anti-Somaliland forces in Kalabaydh and Widhwidh.
 Another battle took place in Widhwidh in July.
 Residents were evacuated to neighboring towns.
 In August, the elders of Togdheer and Buuhoodle jointly proposed a settlement.
 However, Somaliland government rejected the proposal, saying that it respects the will of the council of elders, but that the strategy of the Somaliland forces is a full-time matter for the Somaliland government.

-In 2011 HBM-SSC collapsed due to internal divisions.
-Nevertheless, the anti-Somaliland forces of the Dhulbahante clan did not disappear, and in 2012 a new organization called Khatumo State.
+In 2011, HBM-SSC collapsed due to internal divisions, paving the way for subsequent Dhulbahante political reorganizations.

 In 2011 a peace conference was held in the town between the local community and the Somaliland government.